ckhole25/AWD--SEATWORK-1-CINEMA-RESERVATION-HC-25/readme.md

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- HTML
-- Parallax transition
+- CSS
-- Transactional
+- JS

 ### Technology
 <!-- TODO: List of Technology Used -->